Looking for something?

 • getting dressed

-Talk to your physiotherapist and occupational therapist about what help you might need.
+Talk to your physiotherapist and occupational therapist about what help you might need to help you.
 They will have an idea of what you can and cannot do after surgery and equipment that is available to help you.

 After your operation

-When you wake up your leg might be in a cast and it might feel like you cannot move it much.
-The nurses may have put your leg up onto a pillow to stop it getting too swollen.
+When you wake up your leg might be in a cast or it might not.
+It might feel like you cannot move it much, but you can try to move.

 Before the physiotherapist arrives, you can start by seeing if you can move a bit and begin using your muscles.
 If you find it hard or it is painful do not worry this is normal.
 Try wiggling your toes first.